 How to Read a Dial Electric Meter

-These are arguably the trickiest types of electric meters to read due to the number of dials and more importantly the direction in which each dial is read.
+These are arguably the trickiest types of electric meters to read due to the number of dials and the direction in which each dial is read.
 This is normally the part that catches people out.

-As we have mentioned above, each dial alternates in terms of which direction it’s read in.
+Each dial alternates in terms of which direction it’s read in.
 Most meters start with the first dial on the left being read in a clockwise direction and the next one to it’s right being read in an anti-clockwise direction and so on.

 Essentially, the first, third and fifth dials are read clockwise, while the second and fourth dials are read anti-clockwise.